Paca Navas

 Francisca Raquel Navas Gardela, better known as Paca Navas (1883–1971), was a Honduran journalist, writer and feminist.
 She founded the first feminist journal in Honduras and was a member of the first suffragette organization.
-She and her husband spent most of their lives in exile due to their liberal leanings.
+She and her husband spent most of their lives in exile because of their liberal leanings.
 Her most productive writing period was during her Guatemalan exile from 1945 to 1951.